GOP struggles with chaos as shutdown deadline nears

 The calculus behind the strategy, according to an appropriator, is that moving ahead with individual spending bills could soften the stances of some members who are opposed to a continuing resolution, driving them to the negotiating table.

-“I think getting through the formalities and our responsibilities of bringing the appropriation packages to the floor for up-down votes a-la-carte, individually, is important to at least allow some of these hardline, never-CR folks to at least squint and go ‘okay, we at least did our job but now we’re going into a battle with the Senate, here’s what our CR package would look like,’” said Rep. Mike Garcia (R-Calif.), who sits on the House Appropriations Committee.
+“I think getting through the formalities and our responsibilities of bringing the appropriation packages to the floor for up-down votes a-la-carte, individually, is important to at least allow some of these hard-line, never-CR folks, to at least squint and go ‘OK, we at least did our job but now we’re going into a battle with the Senate.
+Here’s what our CR package would look like,’” said Rep. Mike Garcia (R-Calif.), who sits on the House Appropriations Committee.

-Conservatives welcomed the third-string strategy on Thursday, lauding the focus on the individual appropriations bills and praising the conversations that were ongoing behind the scenes.
-But whether or not the show of good faith is enough to sway “never CR” lawmakers remains an open question.
+Conservatives welcomed the third-string strategy Thursday, lauding the focus on the individual appropriations bills and praising the conversations that were ongoing behind the scenes.
+But whether the show of good faith is enough to sway “never CR” lawmakers remains an open question.

 Gaetz lauded the effort — “God Bless America” he wrote on social media in response to the strategy — but still expressed opposition to a continuing resolution.